sparkflows/sparkflows-docs/docs/user-guide/data-visualization-reports/create-report.rst

 **Watch a Tutorial**

-For a detailed walkthrough, watch the tutorial video on `Creating a Report in Fire Insights. <https://www.youtube.com/watch?v=lWWRPKxMf7Q&t=10s>`_
+For a detailed walkthrough, watch the tutorial video on `Creating a Report in Sparkflows. <https://www.youtube.com/watch?v=lWWRPKxMf7Q&t=10s>`_